Grzegorz-Kolaty/currency-converter-react/README.md

 ## ⚙ Used technologies and languages

-- HTML,
-- CSS,
-- BEM,
+- HTML, CSS, BEM,
 - Flex, Grid, OpenGraph,
-- JavaScript,
-- ES6+ features,
+- JavaScript, ES6+ features,
+- StyledComponents, Error Handling,
+- API usage
 - projects are DesktopFirst (not MobileFirst) but completly adjusted for smartphones!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).